azdavis/millet/readme.md

 # Millet

-An set of tools for Standard ML.
+A set of tools for Standard ML.

 Right now, the set has only one element: a language server, with a corresponding Visual Studio Code language client extension.